MoeweX/broadcast-group-simulation/README.md

 - all members have a latency to their leader that is below the defined latency threshold
 - all leaders have a latency to all other leaders that is above the defined latency threshold

-## The "data" package
+## The "data" package (code directory)

-The data package contains code to create a pre-defined input data set based on [iPlane](https://web.eecs.umich.edu/~harshavm/iplane/) measurements.
+The data package contains code to calculate an appropriate ms/km value for the simulation based on [iPlane](https://web.eecs.umich.edu/~harshavm/iplane/) measurements.

 To calculate a latency per km value based on the iPlane data, run the main methods of the included files in the following order: